-4.8.2 Complaints involving alleged violation(s) of this policy by a University employee, contractor, vendor or visitor will be resolved through the Office of Equity, Diversity and Compliance.
-The Associate Vice Chancellor for Equity, Diversity and Compliance, shall determine whether or not a violation of this policy has occurred.
-Determinations regarding sanctions and necessary corrective actions, if any, shall be made by the employee’s supervisor in consultation with the Associate Vice Chancellor for Equity, Diversity and Compliance and other appropriate University administrators,, subject to applicable grievance policies.
+4.8.2 Complaints involving alleged violation(s) of this policy by a University employee, contractor, vendor or visitor will be resolved through the Office of Title IX Compliance.
+The Director of Investigations and Title IX Compliance shall determine whether or not a violation of this policy has occurred.
+Determinations regarding sanctions and necessary corrective actions, if any, shall be made by the employee’s supervisor in consultation with the Director of Investigations and Title IX Compliance and other appropriate University administrators, subject to applicable grievance policies.

 4.8.3 The totality of the circumstances and facts will be reviewed to determine whether the alleged conduct constitutes harassment and/or other forms of discrimination or retaliation.
-The University ordinarily will provide a written response to a reporting party within sixty (60) calendar days following receipt of a complaint by the Associate Vice Chancellor of Equity, Diversity and Compliance.
+The University ordinarily will provide a written response to a reporting party within sixty (60) calendar days following receipt of a complaint by Director of Investigations and Title IX Compliance.
 This timeline is subject to adjustments as necessitated by the facts and circumstances of each case.

 4.9.1 Appeals involving alleged violation(s) of this policy by a student may be filed as provided in the Code of Student Conduct.

 4.9.2 Appeals involving alleged violation(s) of this policy by an employee, vendor, contractor or visitor: